January 10, 2016

 Homemade Baking Soda Tub Scrub (there’s a whole bunch of cleaning recipes on this page, but scroll down for the bathtub scrub)

-Homemade Baking Soda and Vinegar Drain Cleaner (you could also use this recipe to simulate a volcanic eruption)
+Homemade Baking Soda and Vinegar Drain Cleaner (scroll to about the halfway mark, you could also use this recipe to simulate a volcanic eruption)

 Homemade Toilet Bowl Cleaners (three different recipes, depending on the level of disgusting your toilet has reached)

 And don’t worry, you can just whip these up when you need them, taking only a minute away from your precious cleaning time!